-Log $F$ - Log $t$ plot of ATP demonstrates that it does not resemble power law in any range of time.
-Nevertheless, Mitrofanov, Litvak \& Ushakov (1997) used the fitting expression with power law asympthotics, $F(t) = [\t0/(\t0+t)]^{\alpha}$, to fit the ATP (here constants $\t0$ and $\alpha$ are different for two slopes).
-Introducing the third parameter, general multiplier $\beta$, we are getting the best fit for the decaying part of ATP in 0.125 - 216 seconds range with $\chi^2 = 128$ for 19 degrees of freedom (Fig.~\ref{fig:atp1}b) and unreasonably small value at $t=0$: $\beta=0.62$.
-Since Mitrofanov et al. (1997) constructed ATP in 1024 ms resolution (i.e. the $t < 1$ s fragment was lost) and only within $t < 20$ s range, it is not surprising that they obtained a good fit in this narrow interval.
-However, for a wider interval this parametrisation is unacceptable.
+The $\log f$ - $\log t$ plot of the ATP does not resemble a power law in any time interval.
+Nevertheless, Mitrofanov, Litvak \& Ushakov (1997) used a fitting expression with power law asymptotic, $f(t) = [\t0/(\t0+t)]^{\alpha}$, to fit the ATP.
+Introducing a third parameter, the general multiplier $\beta$ (i.e., $f(t) = \beta [\t0/(\t0+t)]^{\alpha}$), the best fit for the decaying part of the ATP in the 0.125 - 216 seconds range gives $t_0=3.62$, $\alpha=1.33$ with $\chi^2 = 128$ for 19 degrees of freedom (Fig.~\ref{fig3}b) and with an unreasonably small value at $t=0$: $f(0) = \beta=0.62$.
+Since Mitrofanov et al. (1997) constructed the ATP in 1024 ms resolution (i.e., the $t < 1$ s region was lost) and only within the $t < 20$ s range, it is not surprising that they obtained a good fit in this narrow interval.
+However, for a wider time interval this parameterization is unacceptable.